 Champions coordinate with other belts to a business roadmap to achieve Six Sigma within the organization.
 Champions are the responsible body for the logistics and business aspects of the six sigma projects.
 Champions have the responsibility to select and scope the projects that are aligned with the corporate strategy; they select and train the right team for the project and remove barriers to ensure the highest level of success.

 Six Sigma is business results-oriented and seeks overall improvement through the bottom line of the company.
 Six Sigma focus on truly cross-functional strategy.
 Six sigma insists on specific roles at each cadre, and the management must initiate at regular intervals until the production is completed.
 It induces a change in the management style and produces the culture of error/defect-free production, cost control, and customer satisfaction environment with employees also.

 This has been a guide to Six Sigma Management.
-Here we have discussed the basic concept, pros of Using Six Sigma Management, and also discussed about the Team and hierarchy.
+Here we have discussed the basic concept, the pros of Using Six Sigma Management, and discussed the Team and hierarchy.
 You may also look at the following article to learn more –